sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexploreracceleratorsaccelerator.md

 `Accelerator` contains the settings that add a predefined Accelerator.

 **Note**
-This element does not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add this element to the answer file.
+This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add this element to the answer file.